lakubis/Landau_comp_phys/README.md

 # Welcome

-I'm learning from Rubin H. Landau's book called "Computational Physics: Problem Solving with Python"
+I'm learning from Rubin H. Landau's book called "Computational Physics: Problem-Solving with Python"

 Here, I'll try to implement the code written in the book using newer Python libraries.
+Though I'll try to use as many built-in libraries as I can.